shopware5/devdocs/source/blog/_posts/2018-01-11-mutation-testing-with-infection.md

 What kind of benefit gets infection from using an Abstract Syntax Tree?

 * the sourcecode is easier to maintain
-* easier to write new Mutators
+* easier to write new mutators
 * much easier to handle false-positives and different edge cases, e.g. deciding when mutation should be done or should not in difficult situation

-To prove this benefits I decided to compare some Mutators from infection with the equals in humbug.
-So let us see the Plus Mutator which is changing `+` into `-` from infection first and the Mutator from humbug as second:
+To prove this benefits I decided to compare some mutators from infection with the equivalents in humbug.
+So let us see the Plus mutator which is changing `+` into `-` from infection first and the mutator from humbug as second:

 ```php
 // https://github.com/infection/infection/blob/master/src/Mutator/Arithmetic/Plus.php